 A beautifully paved 18-mile road dissects the park, with viewpoints all along the way.
-Nine short hikes, ranging from a quarter mile to two miles, allow visitors to get closer to these natural wonders.
+Nine short hikes, ranging from a quarter-mile to two miles, allow visitors to get closer to these natural wonders.
 Dogs are not allowed on the trails, although they can be walked on leashes in the viewpoint areas.
-This park can be easily explored in a day.
+This park can easily be explored in a day.

 Geologists tell us that these formations were formed by water, extreme temperatures, and underground salt movement.
 One of the first formations you see as you drive into the park, the 55-foot boulder Balanced Rock, is actually held in place by calcium carbonate that cements the sand grains, but when you see it, it looks as if it is defying gravity and about to topple over any minute.

 Further along the way, a 300-foot long graceful horizontal “fin” is Landscape Arch, one of the longest known natural arches in the world.
-There’s an easy well-constructed trail which allows visitors to get closer, and also reveals six more arches just beyond.
+There’s an easy well-constructed trail that allows visitors to get closer, and also reveals six more arches just beyond.

 At the end of the road, Delicate Arch, perhaps the most photographed formation in the park (and currently seen on Utah license plates) waits for visitors.
-It can be seen from the road, but more spectacular views require a one-and-a-half mile hike, climbing 500 feet.
+It can be seen from the road, but more spectacular views require a one-and-a-half-mile hike, climbing 500 feet.

-The Arches area can be very hot and dry in summer months, and it definitely was when we visited in July, restricting some of our hiking activities.
+The Arches area can be very hot and dry in the summer months, and it definitely was when we visited in July, restricting some of our hiking activities.
 Devil’s Garden is the lone campground in the park, but has no hookups available, and is generally booked well in advance.
 Fortunately, there are a number of nice RV parks in Moab, with lots of power for air conditioning.

 The nearby La Sal mountain range provides a perfect backdrop contrasting with the red rocks, and its snowcapped mountains in winter only add to the beauty.
 The park is open to visitors year-round, and we definitely want to go back during colder months and take advantage of the longer hiking trails.